Skipper93653/SM3DW-BF-Randomizer/README.md

 To build this software, open [this project](https://github.com/Skipper93653/SM3DW-BF-Randomizer) in PyCharm using your own Python environment (virtual is recommended) after cloning the repository to a suitable directory and run `pip install -r requirements.txt` in the built-in terminal.

 Then run in the same terminal:
-* `python -m nuitka main.py --standalone --include-data-files=ico.ico=ico.ico --windows-icon-from-ico=ico.ico` for Windows.
+* `python -m nuitka main.py --standalone --include-data-dir=maps=maps --include-data-files=ico.ico=ico.ico --windows-icon-from-ico=ico.ico` for Windows.
-* `python -m nuitka main.py --standalone --include-data-files=ico.ico=ico.ico --macos-create-app-bundle --macos-app-icon=ico.ico` for macOS.
+* `python -m nuitka main.py --standalone --include-data-dir=maps=maps --include-data-files=ico.ico=ico.ico --macos-create-app-bundle --macos-app-icon=ico.ico` for macOS.
-* `python -m nuitka main.py --standalone --include-data-files=ico.ico=ico.ico` for Linux.
+* `python -m nuitka main.py --standalone --include-data-dir=maps=maps --include-data-files=ico.ico=ico.ico` for Linux.

 The resulting output will be in a folder called `main.dist`.